jduck/addjsif/README.md

 This project was executed in order to bring more attention to the severity of this issue.

+For a lengthy discussion of these issues, check out "[On the WebView addJavascriptInterface Saga](http://www.droidsec.org/news/2014/02/26/on-the-webview-addjsif-saga.html)".

 ## What is still needed: